 - Journal: Start simple.
 Get yourself a notebook or nice journal.
 At the start or end of your day (you pick whichever is best for you), write three things you are grateful for right now.

 - App: For those who prefer technology over handwriting, download a gratitude app.
-The MoJo App is a good option as you can set a daily reminder to pause and record all there is to be grateful for in your world.
+Find an app that you can use to set a daily reminder to pause and record all there is to be grateful for in your world.

 - Videos: If you liked the above gratitude video or just want more inspiration, check out additional gratitude videos by Louis Schwartzberg.